KostLinux/aws-app-runner-tf-template/README.md

 There's some general variables that are getting changed continuously or are used in multiple files.
 These variables are located under env/variables.tfvars.example

 Also terraform needs an connection with AWS and S3 Backend to store Terraform state.
 These variables are located under .env.example.
+The `S3_BUCKET_TF_STATE` and
+`S3_KEY_TF_STATE` environmentals are used **ONLY IN CASE OF GH Actions**.

+## Setting up Prerequisites

+To setup prerequisites, you can use cloudformation stack from [here](./cloudformation/prerequisites.yaml).

+Go to Cloudformation -> Stacks -> Create Stack -> Upload a template file -> prerequisites.yaml

+Under BucketName and RepositoryName, fill in the values and create the stack.

+As mentioned above, you need to upload some image to ECR registry.

+You can use [this](https://github.com/KostLinux/example-go-web-app) for testing purposes.

 **1. Clone this repository**